chwilliamson/Vizregress/readme.md

 ##Vizregress.BDD.Examples
 Contains example Selenium tests using the WebDriver to assert DOM properties.
-It takes screenshots and compares them to some expected embedded resources.
+It takes screen-shots and compares them to some expected embedded resources.

 I have used SpecFlow to create features so you'll need to download the SpecFlow with NUnit extension to run them.

-Take this project and modify, make your own and grow :)  It's meant to be your starting point; or an example of how to use Vizregress.
+Take this project and modify, make your own and grow :)  I have used to create some tests against http://www.stockport-kitchens.co.uk.

+It's meant to be your starting point; or an example of how to use Vizregress.

 ###Image naming conventions
 Images are currently stored as embedded resources at *Vizregress.BDD.Images* and structured using the following naming convention: